Edited by Beverly Dawn Metcalfe and Fouad Mimouni

 Chapter 11: Leadership in Turkey: Toward an Evidence Based and Contextual Approach

-1 Mustafa F. Özbilgin INTRODUCTION The field of leadership in non-Western contexts is saturated with studies which draw on constructs developed in Western contexts.
+11. Leadership in Turkey: toward an evidence based and contextual approach1 Mustafa F. Özbilgin INTRODUCTION The field of leadership in non-Western contexts is saturated with studies which draw on constructs developed in Western contexts.
 This generalization also applies to studies of work values (including Hisrich, Bucar and Oztark 2003) and leadership (including Smith 1997 and Pasa 2000) in Turkey.
 Except for the GLOBE study (Kabasakal and Bodur 2002), which allows for emic and etic insights to be gathered, most studies reported in this chapter provide us with etic understandings of leadership in Turkey as they draw on replications of survey instruments which were designed in Western contexts in Turkish settings or using comparative data with common measures of leadership (these include Brodbeck et al. 2000).
 As leadership theory in Turkey draws heavily on theoretical frames which are developed elsewhere, it is a truism to say that there is dearth of a posteriori (inductive) research on leadership in the country.
 In this chapter, I argue that the unique contextual setting and dynamics of leadership in Turkey requires us to also engage in field studies which provide emic insights, which frame leadership in Turkey using concepts, theories and paradigms that are developed specifically with the Turkish context in mind.
-While I do not wish to understate the value of replication or large-scale comparative studies such as the GLOBE project (see Kabasakal and Dastmalchian 2001), in this chapter I outline the reasons why we also need studies which provide situated (cross-sectoral), embedded (ethnographic), contextual (sensitive to history and geography) and rich insights into...
+While I do not wish to understate the value of replication or large-scale comparative studies such as the GLOBE project (see Kabasakal and Dastmalchian 2001), in this chapter I outline the reasons why we also need studies which provide situated (cross-sectoral), embedded (ethnographic)...

 You are not authenticated to view the full text of this chapter or article.